National Council for Peace and Order

-The National Council for Peace and Order (NCPO; คณะรักษาความสงบแห่งชาติ; RTGS: khana raksa khwam sangop haeng chat; abbreviated (คสช.; RTGS: khosocho)) was the military junta that ruled Thailand between its 2014 Thai coup d'état on 22 May 2014 and 10 July 2019.
+The National Council for Peace and Order (NCPO; คณะรักษาความสงบแห่งชาติ; RTGS: khana raksa khwam sangop haeng chat; abbreviated (คสช.; RTGS: khosocho)) was the military junta that ruled Thailand from its coup d'état on 22 May 2014 to 16 July 2019.
 On 20 May 2014, the military declared martial law nationwide in an attempt to stop the country's escalating political crisis, and to force the democratically elected government out of office.
 On 22 May, the military removed the Yingluck Shinawatra government and formed the NCPO to take control of the country.
 The junta censored the broadcasting system in Thailand, suspended most of the constitution (except for the article concerning the country's king), and detained members of the Thai cabinet.
 The NCPO was formally dissolved following the swearing-in of the new cabinet on 16 July 2019.
 Critics like former Thai ambassador Pithaya Pookaman charge that the NCPO "...is practically still very much intact.
 Its arbitrary power[s] ... transferred to the existing Internal Security Operations Command chaired by the prime minister."